 This policy doesn’t apply to site neutral discharges.

-We blend the MS-LTC-DRG per diem amount with what the program would pay under the IPPS, calculated as a per diem and capped at the full IPPS comparable amount.
+We blend the MS-LTC-DRG per diem amount with what we would pay under the IPPS, calculated as a per diem and capped at the full IPPS comparable amount.

 SSO Payments When Patient Benefits Exhaust During an LTCH Stay